Skip to content

 A Field Guide to Commons World

-The entry point is here — read it in one sitting, then run your first meeting.
+The entry point — read it in one sitting, then run your first meeting.
+No prior reading required.

-Read the opening
+Preview the opening

-The Hidden World — The Evidence Behind the Twelve Challenges
+The Hidden World — book cover

 The Hidden World